How does the Federation work to protect Authorised Firearms Officers (AFOs)?

 What is the Federation’s position on the routine arming of police officers?

-We recently undertook a study to determine the current views of our members regarding the routine arming of police officers.
-The results are expected shortly.
-Previous surveys on the issue have found that the majority of officers do not want to be routinely armed.
+In the summer of 2017, we undertook a survey to determine the current views of our members regarding the routine arming of police officers.

 What is the Federation’s position on increasing the number of AFOs across the service?